xayahrainie4793/non-single-digit-primes/README.md

 Minimal primes: Primes for which there is no shorter sub-sequence with length >=2 of the digits that form a prime.

-Left-truncatable primes: Primes that remain prime when the leading digit is successively removed until becoming a single-digit number (numbers with leading zeros are consider as nonprimes, or there will be infinitely many such primes, such as 10^60+7 in base 10).
+Left-truncatable primes: Primes that remain prime when the leading digit is successively removed until becoming a single-digit number (numbers with leading zeros are consider as nonprimes, to avoid trivial examples, such as 10^60+7 in base 10).

 RIght-truncatable primes: Primes that remain prime when the least significant digit is successively removed until becoming a single-digit number.